 Our scrolling game revolves around a car, which will be controlled by the player; and a tricky pathway that the car is supposed to stay on in order to continue rolling.

 Additionally, we will use right, left, and up arrow key to control the car’s position in this game.
 The goal is to utilize the three keys in order to stay out of the “red zone” which appears whenever one pathway ends and the new one begins.
 The player must pay close attention to the road and take swift action in order to stay afloat.

-To add an extra touch to the animation of the game, we will add a few sprites to the background to make our scrolling game a little more scrolly.
+To add an extra touch to the animation of the game, we will add a few sprites to the background to make our scrolling game even more dynamic.